 Work is primarily performed in an office setting.
-During deployment on Assessments, Country Start-ups, Disaster Assistance Response Teams (DARTs) (if required), and during site visits, the work may additionally involve special safety and/or security precautions, wearing of protective equipment, and exposure to severe weather conditions.
+During deployment on assessment teams, country start-ups, and during site visits, the work may additionally involve special safety and/or security precautions, wearing of protective equipment, and exposure to severe weather conditions.

-12. START DATE: Immediately, once necessary clearances are obtained.

-13. POINT OF CONTACT: See Cover Letter.
+- 12. START DATE: Immediately, once necessary clearances are obtained. - 13.
+POINT OF CONTACT: See Cover Letter.